Nizhyn: Attractions

 Architecturally Nizhyn was shaped in the 18th century.
-Foremost among its buildings must be mentioned its seven Baroque churches: Annunciation Cathedral (1702–16, modernised 1814), Presentation Cathedral (1788), St. Michael's Church of the Greek community (1719–29), St John's Church (1752, illustrated, to the right), Saviour's Transfiguration Church (1757), Intercession Church (1765), and the so-called Cossack Cathedral of St. Nicholas (1658, restored 1980s), a rare survival from the days of Nizhyn's Cossack glory, noted for its octagonal vaults and drums crowned by archetypal pear-shaped domes.
-Other notable buildings include the Trinity Church (1733, rebuilt a century later), the Greek magistrate (1785), and the Neoclassical complex of the Nizhyn Lyceum (designed by Luigi Rusca, built in 1805–17, expanded in 1876–79).
+Foremost among its buildings must be mentioned its seven Baroque churches: Annunciation Cathedral (1702–1716, modernised 1814), Presentation Cathedral (1788), St. Michael's Church of the Greek community (1719–1729), St John's Church (1752, illustrated, to the right), Saviour's Transfiguration Church (1757), Intercession Church (1765), and the so-called Cossack Cathedral of St. Nicholas (1658, restored 1980s), a rare survival from the days of Nizhyn's Cossack glory, noted for its octagonal vaults and drums crowned by archetypal pear-shaped domes.
+Other notable buildings include the Trinity Church (1733, rebuilt a century later), the Greek magistrate (1785), and the Neoclassical complex of the Nizhyn Lyceum (designed by Luigi Rusca, built in 1805–1817, expanded in 1876–1879).

+There is the memorial museum of Russian naval officer and explorer Yuri Lisyansky in his family house in Nizhyn and a monument by the house.

 Industry

 Modern Nizhyn is a major industrial center.
 The city has 16 companies and firms from eight industries: